 Mr Miroslav Vesković (EC DG Joint Research Centre) expressed his pleasure for attending the meeting and congratulated Slovakia for the new EUSDR Presidency.
 He strongly believes that the Slovak Presidency will help PA7 in implementing its activities especially now when there is a new Action plan.
 He emphasised that the new European Commissioner for Innovation, Research, Culture, Education and Youth, Ms Mariya Gabriel closely follows macro-regional strategies (MRSs), especially the EUSDR, so for the PA7 it would be very important to be in touch with her and her cabinet in order to have strong support for all the actions and topics.
 The Western Balkans (WB) is one of the EU strategic priorities and in that sense, together with DG Research and Innovation, DG Education and Culture, JRC is working on the agenda for the WB, including the MRSs.
 JRC is currently working on defining its knowledge and competence centres, so the PA7 team should be in contact with the knowledge centres on RIS3, technology transfer, bio economy, biodiversity and foresight.
 He also mentioned that the EUSAIR is very active in the field of smart specialisation so it is a stimulus for the EUSDR to work on it as well.
 Mr Vesković stressed the importance of the horizontal role of the PA7 and its relation with the EU priorities such as Green Deal and digitalization.

-Mr Johan Magnusson (EC, DG Regio) also expressed his pleasure for attending the meeting and stated that the new Action plan provides a solid base for our future work.
+Mr Johan Magnusson (EC, DG Regio) also expressed his pleasure for having the possibility to attend the meeting and stated that the new Action plan provides a solid base for our future work.
 He referred to one of the features of the new Action plan – the need of further enhancing participation in Horizon Europe.
 There is an important part of Horizon Europe – Spreading Excellence and Widening Participation, which is one of targeted activities related to the PA7 Action 2 in the new Action plan.
 Looking ahead, widening will get more attention in the future, in terms of financial support and the scope.
 It will have focus on teaming, twinning, ERA, research management skills, “hop-on” calls, etc. These tools are very important for the activities carried out in the framework of the PA7.
 Mr Magnusson also mentioned Seal of Excellence which is a quality label for project proposals submitted to the Horizon 2020, but not funded, so it enables a “second chance” for them.
 He concluded that there are many features and tools for the new programming period and invited participants to jointly make the best use of them.

 Information on PA7 activities (passed and ahead)